- What file formats can I upload?

 At WhiteWall, there is a maximum file size of 2 Gigabyte per image file.
-For Photo Books, there is a maximum file size of 15 Megabytes, and for Photo Calendars, it’s 20 Megabytes.
+For coffee table books and photo calendars, there is a maximum file size of 50 Megabytes.

 You should always use the maximum resolution available to you, and not compressed image files.
 We accept files that are at least 700 x 700 pixels.
 The maximum size is 625 megapixels (up to 50,000 pixels per side).

 Here are some examples of valid image dimensions for various formats:

 |1:1||625.0||25,000 x 25,000 px|